 The end of a long wait part 2

-Of all the teams to be drawn against in the Third round, nothing can wet the appetite of an Arsenal fan more than a visit from Tottenham Hotspur at the Emirates.
-The home side face little competition from their rivals and ran out 2-0 winners.
+Of all the teams to be drawn against in the Third round, nothing can whet the appetite of an Arsenal fan more than a visit from Tottenham Hotspur at the Emirates.
+The home side faced little competition from their rivals and ran out 2-0 winners.
 Coventry were swept away in round four, again at home, before a face-off with a Premier League rivals Liverpool in the fifth round.

 Surprisingly, the semi-final proved to be the toughest test of Arsene Wenger's men in the campaign, as Wigan Athletic could only be beaten via a penalty shootout.
-Polish keeper Lukas Fabinaski was the hero, saving the Latics first two attempts before Spanish maestro Santi Cazorla sent the gunners through to their first final in nine years.
+Polish keeper Lukas Fabinaski was the hero, saving the Latics first two attempts before Spanish maestro Santi Cazorla sent the Gunners through to their first final in nine years.

 Hull City were the final hurdle.
 Overwhelming favourites, this was surely the game to end the wait for title number eleven.
-But as we all know, nothing has been plain sailing for Arsenal in recent seasons, and an extra time winner from Aaron Ramsey was needed to overturn the tigers stunning two goal lead.
+But as we all know, nothing has been plain sailing for Arsenal in recent seasons, and an extra-time winner from Aaron Ramsey was needed to overturn the Tigers stunning two-goal lead.
 Ramsey celebration emulated Charlie George in 1971.
 Nine years after the last, Arsenal had finally won the famous trophy again.